NOAA Ship Okeanos Explorer

 Conducted 17 ROV dives, ranging in depth from 300 to 2,321 meters (984 to 7,615 feet) to explore the diversity and distribution of deep-sea habitats and associated marine communities in the Gulf of Mexico basin.
 Operations focused on characterizing deep-sea coral and sponge communities; bottomfish habitats; shipwrecks; and chemosynthetic habitats such as cold seeps, mud volcanoes, asphalt seeps, and brine pools.
 Midwater exploration at depths ranging from 300 to 900 meters (984 to 2,953 feet) was also conducted on four dives to investigate the diversity and abundance of the largely unknown pelagic fauna.
 Highlights from the dives include:

-- Surveyed the wreck of an early 19th-century copper-clad merchant vessel carrying artifacts including glass bottles, ceramic and porcelain vessels, remnants of a suction bilge pump with cast-iron flywheels, an anchor, and a cast-iron stove.
-Carried out a series of video transects along and across the forepart of the wreck to supply imagery for a 3D digital reconstruction (courtesy of BOEM) of the wreck courtesy.
+Surveyed the wreck of an early 19th-century copper-clad merchant vessel carrying artifacts including glass bottles, ceramic and porcelain vessels, remnants of a suction bilge pump with cast-iron flywheels, an anchor, and a cast-iron stove.
+Carried out a series of video transects along and across the forepart of the wreck to supply imagery for a 3D digital reconstruction of the wreck (courtesy of the Bureau of Ocean Energy Management).
 Chemosynthetic fauna were observed within the wreck, likely from the presence of the degrading wood structure.

 Mapped more than 26,000 square kilometers of seafloor.